World Conference on Women, 1985

+One significance of the conference was that its official statement, "Forward-looking Strategies for the Advancement of Women", was adopted by consensus, unlike the statements of the previous two conferences.
+The conference marked the first time that lesbian rights were introduced in a United Nations official meeting.
+It was also the turning-point for violence against women to emerge from being a hidden topic into one which needed to be addressed.

 History

 In 1975, the United Nations approved the celebration of International Women's Year.
 As part of the celebrations they held the First World Conference on Women in 1975 in Mexico City.
 At that meeting, it was proposed that the following decade be proclaimed UN Decade for Women and follow-up meetings to assess progress be held in 1980 and 1985.
 The General Assembly adopted a World Plan of Action with recommended targets for governments to integrate women's equality, development and participation in peace initiatives.
 The mid-point meeting was held in Copenhagen, adding sections to the revised Programme of Action devoted to ensuring women equal access to education, employment opportunities, and adequate health care.
 Both of the previous conferences had struggled with the divide caused by Cold War politics and the needs of the developing world.
 The geopolitical backdrop entering into the third conference was still contentious with a worldwide debt crisis soaring in Africa and Latin America, protectionist policies under Margaret Thatcher and Ronald Reagan causing widespread uncertainty, stagnation of the USSR, the arms race build up, and the Soviet invasion of Afghanistan.
 The question would be whether the conference could remain focused on women's issues in the face of Soviet accusations that the United States imperialistic and war mongering tactics were undermining the goals of the Decade for Women and the US concerns that the Eastern Bloc attempts at politicization would derail any real improvement in the unique problems faced by women.